knutkirkhorn/default-branch/README.md

 ### defaultBranch(path)
 Returns the default branch of a repository.
 The `path` can be `username/repo-name`, or a full url to the repository (example: `https://github.com/Knutakir/btc-value-cli`).

+## Related
+- [has-license](https://github.com/Knutakir/has-license) - Check if a repository has a license
+- [gh-repo-has-license](https://github.com/Knutakir/gh-repo-has-license) - Check if a GitHub repository has a license

 ## License
 MIT © [Knut Kirkhorn](LICENSE)